Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed.

 Rarely, drugs that are used to treat thyroid disorders or substances in foods cross the placenta and temporarily cause congenital hypothyroidism.

 Acquired hypothyroidism occurs after birth.
-It occurs during later childhood and adolescence.

 Worldwide, the most common cause of hypothyroidism is iodine deficiency, but this cause is rare in the United States.
 However, pregnant women in the United States can develop mild iodine deficiency because their bodies need more iodine when they are pregnant.
 Children who have multiple food allergies or who are following restrictive diets may not eat enough of the proper foods and thus develop iodine deficiency.